-Here’s Rand Fishkin with An Analysis of Searcher Intent, indicating how complex the challenge is.
+Here’s Rand Fishkin of MOZ with An Analysis of Searcher Intent, indicating how complex the challenge is.
 Of course, when you’re trying to beat a supercomputer, you know that most marketers won’t be able to achieve success.

 How Does Google Understand the User’s Search Intent?